 Trace details page functions

-The Trace details page displays a table with the timing data for the segments in a transaction, plus additional features and functions:
+The Trace details page displays a table and waterfall with the timing data for the segments in a transaction, plus additional features and functions.
+Additional tabs are available to view all segment attributes and database queries recorded during the trace.

 The duration of each segment and subsegment is shown as both the number of milliseconds and a percentage of the total transaction time.
 Especially slow segments are color-coded.